The Product Development Process – Engineering Notes

 - Time compression technologies (see above) are a great way to reduce the time moving into production.
 This is a great way to shorten time, but usually comes with a price of both dollars and quality.

-- In many cases where timing is the driving force, quality suffers.
-I always approach things with an eye of some skepticism when timing is the overall driving force — “I need it done right now at any price or not at all!”
+- In cases where timing is the driving force, quality suffers.
+I always approach things with an eye of skepticism when timing is the overall driving force - "I need it done right now at any price, or not at all!"

 - Concurrent engineering or “Synthesis” is a great way to reduce the time of a project.
 It also brings together more good brains which usually makes for a better overall product.
 This approach does not carry to extremes very well because management issues can over cloud the benefits when a team gets too big.

-- Choices for vendors can significantly effect timing.
-A good vendor can bring the product home on schedule, while an over ambitious vendor can end up with all sorts of issues that consume lots of extra time.
+- Choices for vendors can significantly affect timing.
+A good vendor can bring the products made home on schedule, while an over ambitious vendor can end up with all sorts of issues that consume extra time.

-A few years ago, one of our customers found an inexpensive source for producing their plastic parts in China.
+A few years ago, one of our customers found an inexpensive source for getting their products made.
+It was plastic injection molding for plastic parts in China.
 The promised timing was half that of the local vendors, and the price was much less, so they went for it.

 Costs in Certain Manufacturing Processes: